nuwan-d/md_impact_tests/README.md

 The provided MATLAB code, projectile_z_v.m, can be used to track the position and velocity of the projectile; a plot when the impact velocity is xxx km/s is shown below.

+If you are using [Compute Canada](https://www.computecanada.ca/home/), the "sub.sh" script can be used to submit the job.
+The simulation will need ~XXX core-hours.

 If you would like to learn more about the model, please read [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0927025621002299).

 Good luck with your MD simulations.